Family and Consumer Science Education

 Leading Youth Organizations

-Program Planning and Needs Assessment in CTE and Extension Education (non -GPIDEA only)
+Program Planning in School-Based and Extension Programs (non -GPIDEA only)

 Advanced CTE Philosophy and Policy